 MILK - Since I'm mainly dairy free, I use unsweetened almond milk, but you can use regular milk too.

 Clean food tip: If using dairy free milk, look for milk that contains just the source of the milk (i.e. almonds), water, and potentially salt and/or vanilla flavor.
 Make sure it's unsweetened, too!
 I love Malk and Elmhurst.

 How to Make Overnight Oats

-Step 2: Cover and place in fridge overnight!
-Then enjoy these high protein overnight oats!
+- Step 2: Cover and place in fridge overnight and enjoy in the morning.